• Home

 Hypertension is the most common chronic condition you come across as you start aging.
 Both hypertension and hypotension have severe consequences if you leave them untreated.

-Hypertension, or you may call it high blood pressure, causes blood cells to thicken.
-If your blood thickens, you can have brain stroke, hemorrhages, cardiac arrest, or develop clots in arteries.
+Hypertension, or what you may call high blood pressure, causes blood cells to thicken.
+If your blood thickens, you can have a brain stroke, hemorrhages, cardiac arrest, or develop clots in arteries.
 So, you must monitor it regularly if you are a patient with hypertension.
+Furthermore, it would help if you also focused on a healthy diet and exercise to keep your blood flow healthy and sound.

 Hypotension, as you commonly call it, low blood pressure, is also common among the elderly.
 Low blood pressure can lead to fainting spells that become fatal at times.
-So hypotension may also become deadly if you ignore it.
+So, hypotension may also become deadly if you ignore it.

 So, all you need to do is to make your diet chart and keep yourself stress-free.
 Moreover, you must monitor your blood pressure regularly to avoid dire consequences.
+You may need the assistance of home care services to check in on you as and when needed, especially as you get older.
+Think about your needs and how you want to manage this condition in the best way that suits your lifestyle.

 Depression and Anxiety

 Depression and anxiety can become your ultimate companions once you start aging.
 It happens when you start becoming less social and spending your time alone.
-At that time, you become more vulnerable to depression and anxiety because you cannot handle them.
+At that time, you become more vulnerable to depression and anxiety.
+So, to lessen the symptoms and effects, you should try to find opportunities for healthy social interactions.

 Another cause of anxiety and depression is the irregular intake of medicines.
 If you don’t take your medications regularly, it may result in persistent illness, which adds to depression and anxiety.